Will Vinton: Aftermath

 Vinton later founded a new production facility, Will Vinton's Free Will Entertainment, also based in Portland.
 In 2005, Vinton produced The Morning After, the first short film under the new company.
 The film combines CGI and live action.
 He also taught at the Portland branch of The Art Institutes and maintained an office there as an artist in residence.
 Vinton created a musical titled The Kiss, an adaptation of The Frog Prince with music by David Pomeranz that premiered on March 24, 2014, in Lake Oswego, Oregon.
 The Creative Artists Agency in Beverly Hills represented Vinton for production projects, which included a graphic novel called Jack Hightower produced in tandem with Dark Horse Comics.

 Illness, retirement, and death

 In 2006, Vinton was diagnosed with multiple myeloma and retired in 2008 from producing films.
-He died in Portland, Oregon, on October 4, 2018, after a 12-year battle from the disease at the age of 70.
-He was the subject of the documentary film, Claydream which was directed by Marq Evans and released at the 2021 Tribeca Film Festival.
+He died in Portland, Oregon, on October 4, 2018, after a 12-year battle with the disease at the age of 70.
+He was the subject of the documentary film Claydream, which was directed by Marq Evans and released at the 2021 Tribeca Film Festival.
+His family hosted a celebration of life for him at No Vacancy Lounge in Portland on October 21, 2018.